krzsztfwtk/vigenere/README.md

 make clean
 ```

-This will compile the program and create an executable file (`vigenere`) in the `decryption/` directory.
-The program can be run from this directory using the command-line switches described above.
+This will compile the program and create an executable file.
+The program can be run using the command-line params described above.